kinotto/geonames.js/README.md

 ###3.
 Usage:

-You can fetch information about continent, states, region, provinces, cities taking the advandage of the huge amount of information provided by geonames.org service API.
+You can fetch information about continents, states, regions, provinces, cities taking advandage of the huge amount of information provided by geonames.org.

-The list of available API is in the table <a href="http://www.geonames.org/export/ws-overview.html">here</a> under the webservice column.
+The list of available API is in <a href="http://www.geonames.org/export/ws-overview.html">here</a> under the webservice column.

 Below i show some few examples.

-- **Nodejs**: (promise based API) additional requirements:
+- **Nodejs**: (promise based API)

+  additional packages for node:

   > npm install --save bluebird request

-  first import the module

   ```javascript
   var Geonames = require('geonames');